-Lakshmana once said that since he is younger to Rama, each command by his elder brother had to be obeyed by him.
-This is the reason why his wish to become the elder brother was fulfilled in the next incarnation.
+Lakshmana once said that since he was younger than Rama, each command by his elder brother had to be obeyed by him.
+This is why his wish to become the elder brother was fulfilled in the next incarnation.
 While Lord Vishnu became the younger Lord Krishna, Sesh Naag became the elder brother Balarama.

-Lakshmana was an incarnation of Sheshnag and Sheshnaag is inseparable from Vishnu, so when Vishnu descended on earth as Rama, Sheshnaag incarnated as Lakshman and when Vishnu later incarnated as Krishna, Sheshnaag accompanied him as his elder brother Balarama.
+Lakshmana was an incarnation of Sheshnag, and Sheshnaag is inseparable from Vishnu, so when Vishnu descended on earth as Rama, Sheshnaag incarnated as Lakshman.
+When Vishnu later incarnated as Krishna, Sheshnaag accompanied him as his elder brother Balarama.

 During Rama’s exile, Lakshman decided to stay awake for 14 years.
-He requested Nidra Devi, the Goddess of Sleep not to give him sleep for 14 years so that he can be awake and guard Rama and Sita.
+He requested Nidra Devi, the Goddess of Sleep, not to give him sleep for 14 years so that he could be awake and guard Rama and Sita.
 Nidra Devi was impressed with his dedication and granted him the boon.

 This is the reason why Lakshmana is also known as Gudakesh.
-This was a very strong condition which made him capable of killing Meghnad.
-Meghnad had a boon that he can only be killed by a Gudakesh, a person who has defeated sleep.
+This was a very strong condition that made him capable of killing Meghnad.
+Meghnad had a boon that a Gudakesh could only kill him, a person who has defeated sleep.

 4. Lakshmana never saw the face of any lady for 14 years

 Lakshmana was a true gentleman.
-Even during the exile, Lakshmana stayed with his brother Ram and Sister in law Sita, but he never looked at her face.
+During the exile, Lakshmana stayed with his brother Ram and Sister-in-law Sita, but he never looked at her face.
 He only gazed at her feet.
 When Sugriva showed them the jewelry thrown by Sita when Ravan was carrying her to Lanka, Lakshman could only identify Sita’s anklet.
 He said he had seen them while laying his head on her feet in worship.
-He was not able to recognize any other jewelry as he has never presumed to look closely at them.
+He could not recognize any other jewelry as he had never presumed to look closely at them.

 5. Lakshmana killed Ravana’s son Indrajit

 After the battle, Sage Agastya came to Ayodhya.
-The Sage said, Meghnad was not an ordinary demon, he was a conqueror of Indralok.
-He also possessed the three ultimate weapons of Trimurty, Brahmastra, Narayanastra, and Pashupatastra and he could only be killed by someone who has not eaten, slept or seen the face of a woman for 14 years.
-Peoples were surprised that how Lakshman could fulfill these conditions.
+The Sage said Meghnad was not an ordinary asura; he was a conqueror of Indralok.
+He also possessed the three ultimate weapons of Trimurti, Brahmastra, Narayanastra, and Pashupatastra.
+He could only be killed by someone who had not eaten, slept, or seen a woman’s face for 14 years.
+People were surprised at how Lakshman could fulfill these conditions.

-Lakshman explained that he didn’t sleep for 14 years to guard Ram and Sita at night.
-Before going to exile his mother told him to guard Ram and Sita while they sleep.
+Lakshman explained that he didn’t sleep for 14 years to guard Rama and Sita at night.
+Before going to exile his mother, Queen Sumitra, told him to guard Rama and Sita while they sleep.

 He didn’t eat for 14 years because Ram gave him food but never asked him to eat it.
-Lakshman in his loyalty believed that he was born to serve Lord Rama and so he never did anything without being told.
+Lakshman, in his loyalty, believed that he was born to serve Lord Rama, so he never did anything without being told.

-He had never seen the face of any lady during exile, though he was staying with Rama and Sita he never saw Sita’s face, he always gazed at her feet.
-Thus, he was not able to recognize any of Sita’s jewelry except her anklet.
+He had never seen the face of any lady during exile; though he was staying with Rama and Sita, he never saw Sita’s face; he always gazed at her feet.
+Thus, he could not recognize any of Sita’s jewelry except her anklet.

 6. The reason for his death.

 When Rama realized that he had fulfilled his duties on earth, it was time for him to return to Vaikuntha.
-Rama invited Yama, but Yama put a condition that their conversation should be confidential and anyone who entered the room should be punished by a death sentence.
+Yama wanted to meet Rama to remind him about the time of departure; Rama invited Yamaraj, the God of death.
+Yama said that their conversation should be confidential and a death sentence should punish anyone who entered the room.
 So, Rama entrusted Lakshman to guard the room so that no one could enter.

-Meanwhile, sage Durvasa came and expressed his desire to meet Rama.
-At first, Lakshman refused politely but sage insisted and threatened to curse Ayodhya.
+Meanwhile, Sage Durvasa came and expressed his desire to meet Rama.
+At first, Lakshman refused politely, but the sage insisted and threatened to curse Ayodhya.
 To save Ayodhya, Lakshman decided to intercept the meeting.
-After the incident in order to fulfill Ram’s promise, he went to the bank of river Saryu and gave his life.
+After the incident, to fulfill Ram’s promise, he went to the bank of river Saryu and gave his life.

 7. Lakshmana’s love and devotion for Rama was second to none.

-Before the exile, Rama tries to convince his own wife and tells her that she could stay back in the kingdom with her in-laws if she so wishes.
-Rama does not even bring this topic of discussion to convince Lakshmana to stay back because Rama knows that Lakshmana is going to follow him to the exile anyway.
+Before the exile, Rama tries to convince his wife and tells her that she could stay back in the kingdom with her in-laws if she so wishes.
+Rama does not even bring this topic of discussion to convince Lakshmana to stay back because Rama knows that Lakshmana will follow him to exile anyway.

 8. Lord Rama too immensely loved Lakshmana

-Lakshmana was immensely loved by Rama.
-When Lakshmana was injured on the battlefield and almost died, Rama wept and confessed that he could live without the riches in Ayodhya, he could live without his beloved Sita but he could not live without brother Lakshman on his side.
+Rama immensely loved Lakshmana.
+When Lakshmana was injured on the battlefield and almost died, Rama wept and confessed that he could live without the riches in Ayodhya, he could live without his beloved Sita, but he could not live without a brother Lakshman on his side.

 9. Lakshmana was also an advocate of Rama

-Lakshmana constantly talked to Rama after he got depressed with Sita’s disappearance.
-The Valmiki Ramayana quotes many occasions during the exile when Rama incessantly cried like a madman, asking trees, flowers, plants, and animals in the jungle about Sita’s whereabouts, and often fainted on the ground depressed and agonized, while Lakshmana took the role of a caretaker and counselor who enthused him with words of motivation.
+Lakshmana constantly talked to Rama after he got depressed about Sita’s disappearance.
+The Valmiki Ramayana quotes many occasions during the exile when Rama incessantly cried like a madman, asking trees, flowers, plants, and animals in the jungle about Sita’s whereabouts and often fainted on the ground, depressed and agonized.
+At the same time, Lakshmana took the role of a caretaker and counselor who enthused him with words of motivation.

 10. Lakshmana’s Guru

 Rama was not just a brother to Lakshmana but also a father and a guru.
-Vishwamitra initiated Rama into many astras and shashtras and became Rama’s guru (preceptor).
+Rishi Vishwamitra initiated Rama into many Astras and Shastras and became Rama’s guru (preceptor).
 Rama, in turn, gave them to Lakshmana and became the preceptor of Lakshmana.